okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-filtering/main/index.md

 1. <HookBasicAuthStep/>

-1. In the **Select Events** section, subscribe to the event type you want to monitor.
+1. In the **Subscribe to Events** section, subscribe to the event type you want to monitor.
 In this example, a user added to a group.
 Click in the field to search for `User added to group`.

-1. Click **Create hook & Continue**.
+1. Click **Save & Continue**.

 1. In the **Apply filters** section, select the **Apply filter** checkbox.